Refined BPS invariants of 6d SCFTs from anomalies and modularity: Geometry

 The geometries we will consider in this paper consist of elliptically fibered Calabi-Yau manifolds $\check M$ over non-compact bases $\ckB$, such that \begin{itemize} \item all compact curves $C_i$ in $\ckB$ are contractible, and \item the elliptic fiber does not degenerate over all of $C_i$ for any $i$. \end{itemize} The first condition is required for the 6d theories engineered by compactifying F-theory on $\check M$ to have a superconformal fixed point \cite{Heckman:2013pva,Heckman:2015bfa}, and is a prerequisite, as we explain below, for the boundary conditions supplied by vanishing conditions on GV invariants to completely fix our ansatz.
 The second condition implies that the 6d theories do not exhibit gauge symmetry.
 We will treat the case with gauge symmetry in a forthcoming publication \cite{AGHKZ}.

 The simplest examples that we consider contain a single compact curve $C$ in the base $\ckB$.
 These geometries can be obtained via decompactification limits of elliptic fibrations over Hirzebruch surfaces.
 Recall that a Hirzebruch surface $\IF_k$ is a $\IP^1$ fibration over a base $\IP^1$.
 Two irreducible effective divisors $C_k$ and $F$ can be chosen to span $H_2(\IF_k,\IZ)$. $F$ corresponds to a fiber of $\IF_k$, hence $F \cdot F=0$, and $C_k$ is a section of the fibration, thus $C_k \cdot F =1$, with $C_k \cdot C_k = -k$.
+The canonical class of $\IF_k$ in terms of these two divisors is given by $-K_{\IF_k} = 2C_k +(2+k)F$.

-Calabi-Yau elliptic fibrations over the Hirzebruch surfaces $\IF_k$, $k=0,1,2$, can be constructed as hypersurfaces in an appropriate ambient toric variety \cite{Hosono:1993qy}.
-These constructions yield geometries with $h^{1,1}=3$, corresponding to the lifts of $C_k$ and $F$, and the elliptic fiber $E$.

-A more flexible way to obtain an elliptic fibration with section over the base $B$ is via the Weierstrass equation \be y^2= 4 x^3 - f_4 x -g_6 \,. \ee To ensure that the total space of this fibration is a Calabi-Yau manifold, we must choose $f_4$ and $g_6$ as sections of particular line bundles over the base surface $B$, \be f_4 \in -4 K_B \,, \quad g_6 \in -6 K_B \,, \ee where $K_B$ is the canonical class of $B$.
+Calabi-Yau elliptic fibrations over the Hirzebruch surfaces $\IF_k$, $k=0,1,2$, can be constructed as hypersurfaces in an appropriate ambient toric variety.
+The constructions considered in $\cite{Hosono:1993qy}$ yield geometries with $h^{1,1}=3$, corresponding to the lifts of $C_k$ and $F$, and the elliptic fiber $E$.
+Taking the defining equation of the hypersurface to be in Weierstrass form, \be y^2= 4 x^3 - f_4 x -g_6 \,, \ee we must choose $f_4$ and $g_6$ as sections of particular line bundles over the base surface $B$, \be f_4 \in -4 K_B \,, \quad g_6 \in -6 K_B \,, \ee to ensure that the total space of this fibration is a Calabi-Yau manifold.
+Here, $K_B$ is the canonical class of $B$.
 The elliptic fibration is singular along the discriminant locus of the fibration, defined as the zero locus of the discriminant \be \Delta_{12} = f_4^3-27 g_6^2 \,. \ee The type of singularity along each component of the discriminant locus depends on the vanishing order of $\Delta$ together with that of $f$ and $g$ on this component, and has been classified by Kodaira.